Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

 In 1959 the A.C.
 Gilbert Company, makers of the famous American Flyer

-'S' gauge trains, offered a very desirable 'Frontiersman set' in both 'S' gauge and as part of their HO line.
+'S' gauge trains, offered a very desirable 'Frontiersman set' in both 'S' gauge and an HO version as part of their HO line.

 The HO set is actually a Tyco/Mantua 'General Set' that was modified and marketed by Gilbert in celebration